Legally Protecting Yourself When Moving in with a Boyfriend or Girlfriend

 A living trust is a legal arrangement that allows a trustee to hold the property for the benefit of a beneficiary.
 You can appoint yourself as the trustee and the beneficiary for your lifetime.

 Making a trust revocable allows the creator to terminate or change it at any time.
-The trust terms determine each party’s rights if the other party passes away or becomes incapacitated and how assets (including equity in the property) will be allocated.
+The trust terms determine each party’s rights in the event that the other party passes away or becomes incapacitated, as well as how assets (including equity in the property) will be allocated.

 For example, an operating agreement can address the following: